tgvaughan/remaster/examples/README.md

   Simulates coalescent trees under a more complex (piecewise constant and exponential) population model.
 Also writes .traj file summarizing the deterministic population dynamics.

+* `HetCoalescent.xml` (requires feast)
+  Demonstrates simulation of heterochronus coalescent trees using three distinct leaf sampling strategies: continuous leaf sampling over a time interval, even distribution of leaf times over an interval, and sampling of a fixed number of leaf times from a uniform distribution over a particular interval.

 * `CoalescentInferenceTree.xml`
   Simple self-contained coalescent inference simulation study XML.